-Randy is the best-selling author of twenty books (over one and a half million in print), including the novels Deadline, Dominion, Lord Foulgrin’s Letters and the Gold Medallion winner Safely Home.
+Randy is the best-selling author of over 50 books (over 11 million in print), including the novels Deadline, Dominion, Lord Foulgrin’s Letters and the Gold Medallion winner Safely Home.
 His fourteen nonfiction works include Money, Possessions and Eternity, ProLife Answers to ProChoice Arguments, In Light of Eternity, The Treasure Principle, The Grace & Truth Paradox, The Purity Principle, The Law of Rewards, Why ProLife? and Heaven.

 Randy has written for many magazines and produces the popular periodical Eternal Perspectives.
 He’s been a guest on over 500 radio and television programs including Focus on the Family, The Bible Answer Man, Family Life Today, Revive Our Hearts, Truths that Transform and Faith Under Fire.

 The father of two married daughters, Randy lives in Gresham, Oregon, with his wife and best friend, Nanci.
 He is the proud grandparent of two grandsons, Jacob and Matthew.
 He enjoys hanging out with his family, biking, tennis, research and reading.

 TP: I believe that it is important to preach on cultural issues.
 We see this fact attested to throughout God’s Word.
 That being said, how do you call for action without appearing to be an activist or are we, by our calling, to be activists?